Spain : Safety by CitySpain - safety as a country

 Before paying the bill in bars and restaurants, always check the bill twice since the staff sometimes try to squeeze in a few extra euro by charging for something they did not eat or drink, or just by overcharging.

-- Currency - Euro is the official currency in Madrid.
+Euro is the official currency in Madrid.
 ATMs are widely available throughout the city, and credit cards accepted in most establishments such as hotels and restaurants.
-Allow yourself a budged of around 150e per day, including accommodation
+Allow yourself a budget of around 150e per day, including accommodation.

-- Airports - Adolfo Suárez Madrid–Barajas Airport, also referred to as Madrid–Barajas Airport, is the main international airport serving Madrid in Spain.
-It is located merely 9 km from the city's financial district and 13 km northeast of Plaza Mayor, Madrid's historic centre.
+Adolfo Suárez Madrid–Barajas Airport, also referred to as Madrid–Barajas Airport is the main international airport serving Madrid in Spain.
+It is located merely 9 km from the city's financial district and 13 km northeast of Plaza Mayor, Madrid's historic center.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Madrid, since it covers not only medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Madrid, since it covers not only medical problems but also theft and loss of valuables.